DavidGOrtega/cml-test/README.md

 6. Got to step 1 until the model is not good enough.

 Note, you need to use `--run-cache` option for `dvc pull` and `dvc push` to manage the run-cache.
 The same way you need to pull\push on the CI/CD workflow.

+Note 2, you need to uninstall DVC from our docker and install DVC 1.0 (see the workflow file).